 *They* say its the ugliest building. *They* say it ‘sets a new benchmark for dystopian dysfunction’.
 I think that’s why i love it even more.
 Our offices are near here and I think it is a fantastic building in an incredible location – also brilliant restaurants opening up everyday in the area and so much development happening.

 Situated in the heart of Victoria is a development that has divided many over its appearance.
 Stunningly modern to some, downright ugly to others, the Nova Building has certainly been talked about since its inception.
-Developed by Land Securities, with a design team of Benson and Forsyth and Flint Interiors, there are 170 units within the residential section of the site, housing two and three bedroom apartments, and four bedroom townhouses.
-With prices starting at a bank breaking GBP2.4million, its clear youre in a very prestigious part of town overlooking the gardens of neighbouring Buckingham Palace, no less.
+Developed by Land Securities, with a design team of Benson and Forsyth and Flint Interiors, there are 170 units within the residential section of the site, housing two and three-bedroom apartments, and four-bedroom townhouses.
+With prices starting at a bank breaking £2.4million, it’s clear you’re in a very prestigious part of town overlooking the gardens of neighbouring Buckingham Palace, no less.
 The whole area of Victoria has undergone a very extensive facelift, giving a sense of vibrancy and relevance to a neighbourhood so steeped in history a plethora of retail units, offices and restaurants have opened, making it an incredibly exciting place to live and visit.

-At around GBP3,266 per square foot, compared to the average for SW1 of GBP1,419, prices are undeniably sky high.
-But the location and deluxe facilities will certainly attract plenty of attention and offers.
+Prices are high, but the location and deluxe facilities will certainly attract plenty of attention and offers.
 Other developments to consider in this area are Kings Gate and Abell and Cleland.

 The Nova Building is an incredibly stylish top end development in one of the best locations in central London: Victoria.
 It has been done very well and is in keeping with the other commercial and residential developments of Victoria.
 It is only a couple minutes walk from Victoria station, which is on the District, Circle and Victoria underground lines as well as the coach station which is where many bus routes start and end; there is also the Gatwick express and other train lines to parts of the south of England.
 These incredible transport links make it one of a kind and very appealing to potential residents who work in London.
 It is the epicentre of central London as it is within walking distance of Buckingham Palace, the Houses of Parliament, the Embankment, Green Park, and Chelsea and Belgravia.
 It is a very busy and lively place with many businesses set up in the commercial spaces in the redeveloped victoria yet it also has a great social aspect to it with many pubs, bars and cafes nearby as well as the Victoria Apollo Theatre which is bound to be busy when Broadways Hamilton is put on there.
 The Nova building itself has pedestrianized street on one side packed with cafes and shops.
 The development is high end with an expensive service charge of GBP10 per square foot.
 The amenities include; a roof garden, a residents lounge and cinema as well as gym and business centre.
 Parking is available and there are lifts that can take you straight to your floor.
 To get parking in a place as busy as Victoria is pretty rare and it makes the development much more appealing.
 There is quite an international crowd in terms of buyers, but that is not surprising asÂ The Nova Building is pretty hot real estate in the centre of London.
 The development itself is quite small, which means that it does not have any large green spaces or courtyards (however the pedestrianized street does have a similar effect).
 It has a very exposed feel with busy traffic surrounding it and it along with the other huge buildings in the redeveloped victoria it could feel perhaps a little overwhelming and claustrophobic.
 The Nova Building lacks an openness that can be found in developments on the river or with more space, but that is the price you may for such a great location and the roof garden goes some way to rectify this claustrophobic feel.